PaarthSonkiya/hatch/docs/whitepaper.md

 Under Singapore's tropical conditions, the *Ae. aegypti* life cycle from egg to biting adult can be completed in **5 to 7 days** depending on temperature.
 A surveillance system with a weekly cadence is, by construction, one generation behind the breeding event.
 By the time a Gravitrap signal flags an elevated index in a zone, the adults producing the signal have likely already laid the next batch of eggs.

 What is structurally missing is a **continuous, hyper-local, breeding-site-level signal** that detects favorable breeding conditions in the day-to-day rather than week-to-week — and that, ideally, *confirms* the favorable conditions are actually attracting Aedes activity.
-This is the gap Hatch is designed to close.
+This is the gap Exuvia is designed to close.

 ---